jilic2706/video-game-4-revengeance-webapp/README.md

 # What is it made of?
 Vue.js.

+# How do you start it up?
+There's a .bat file I've included in the repo that should do the trick.
+It's a slapdash answer to a problem that has much better solutions (e.g., Docker), but I was rather pressed for time.

 # How long did it take to make?
 3 days, on and off.